Opioids: Both Blessing and Curse

 Opioids get their name from the opium poppy plant that morphine is extracted from, although its synthetic derivatives also fall under the term.
-The analgesic effects of opium poppies have been exploited by humans for thousands of years, although the active ingredient was not known back then.
-In the 19th century, techniques were developed to extract morphine from opium in order to increase its potency.
+The analgesic effects of opium poppies have been exploited by humans for thousands of years, even though the active ingredient in opium – morphine – had not yet been identified.
 Today, the global opioid market value is an estimated USD 23 billion (2016), and it is still on the rise1.

 How Opioids Work

 Opioids, as their name suggests, bind to opioid receptors.
-The three main classes of opioid receptors are μ (mu), κ (kappa) and δ (delta), that together mediate the pain response.
-These G-protein coupled receptors are mainly present in the nervous system as well as in the gastrointestinal tract.
+The three main classes of opioid receptors are μ (mu), κ (kappa) and δ (delta), which together mediate the pain response.
+These g-protein-coupled receptors are mainly present in the nervous system as well as in the gastrointestinal tract.

-Most opioids are able to bind with high affinity to µ-opioid receptors, activating them.
-This blocks the production of GABA, a chemical that inhibits signaling in the nervous system; blocking its production, therefore, increases the amount of signaling.
+Most opioids are able to bind with high affinity to μ-opioid receptors, activating them.
+This blocks the production of GABA, a chemical that inhibits signaling in the nervous system.
+Bocking GABA’s production, therefore, increases the amount of signaling.
 The result of this in the analgesic and sedative properties associated with opioid painkillers, while other side effects include depression of the respiratory system and increasing drug dependence (addiction)4,5.